 - 2 sticks (8 oz). unsalted butter, softened

 - 1 ¾ cup light brown sugar, packed

 - 2 eggs

-- 1 lb chocolate the best quality you can afford, chopped into 1/2 in. chunks
+- 1 pound chocolate (the best quality you can afford, chopped into 1/2 in. chunks)

 - Cream the butter and the sugars until light and fluffy.
 Scrape down the side of the bowl.
 Continue mixing while adding the eggs one at time.
 Make sure each egg is incorporated before adding the next.
 Add the vanilla.
 Scrape down the bowl with a spatula.
 Combine the flour, soda and salt in another bowl.
 With a whisk, stir to combine.
 With the machine on low, slowly add the flour.
 Mix until just combined, taking care not to over mix.
 With a spatula fold in the chocolate.